Giandom/odm-demo-dp-airlines/README.md

         * Resource Group: Select an existing resource group in Azure where resources will be provisioned.
         * Service connection name: Enter  **ODMServiceConnection**
         * Check the option: Grant access permission to all pipelines.

+## Create Group Variables
-8. Create the following variable groups in the Library section of Azure DevOps:
+1. Create the following variable groups in the Library section of Azure DevOps:
    * Create a variable group and name it: **ODM-Platform**
       * Add the following variables:
         * GITHUB_USERNAME: Necessary for reading dependencies generated by the odm-platform project (even though the project is public, authentication is required).